 There are numerous types of roofing available, including metal roofing.
 Metal is known for its affordability and versatility as a roofing material.
 Even within the category of metal roofing, there are numerous types of roofs.
-The most common division is screw down roofing vs standing seams.
+The most common division is screw down roofing vs standing seam.
 Take a closer look at each to better understand the difference.

-Screw-down metal roofing is the type of metal roofing that was used right when this material first became an option for roofs.
+Screw-down metal roofing is the type of roofing that was used right when this material first became an option for roofs.
 You may also see it called through-fastened or exposed fastener since it relies on screws to attach the metal to your roof.
 For screw-down roofing, the metal used will typically be hardware-store grade.
 The fasteners include neoprene washers to discourage leaks.

 Standing-seam metal roofing relies on vertical panels that have dual seams to connect every panel.
-This type of metal roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
+This type of roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
 It is also durable and strong.
 Originally, standing-seam roofing was primarily used on structures where the roof had several levels.
 Eventually, however, its popularity spread to other applications as well thanks to high-performance, durability, and minimal maintenance.

-Our team can answer any questions you have about metal roofing and install your new roof for you with a 10 year workmanship warranty.
+Our team can answer any questions you have about roofing and install your new roof for you with a 10 year workmanship warranty.